aws-samples/custom-web-experience-with-amazon-q-business/README.md

 aws acm import-certificate --certificate fileb://cert.pem --private-key fileb://key.pem
 ```
 Please note that, you will receive a warning from your browser when accessing the UI if you didn't provide a custom SSL certificate when launching the AWS CloudFormation Stack.
+Above instructions show you
-Below instruction will show you how to create a self-signed certificate and used as a backup but this is certainly not recommended for production use cases.
-You should obtain an SSL Certificate that has been validated by a certificate authority, import it into AWS Certificate Manager and reference this when launching the AWS CloudFormation Stack.
-Should you wish to continue with the self-signed certificate (for development purposes), you should be able to proceed past the browser warning page.
-With Chrome, you will see a Your connection is not private error message (NET::ERR_CERT_AUTHORITY_INVALID), but by clicking on "Advanced" you should then see a link to proceed.
+Please note that you will receive a warning from your browser when accessing the UI if you did not provide a custom SSL certificate when launching the AWS CloudFormation Stack.
+The above instructions show you how to create a self-signed certificate, which can be used as a backup, but this is certainly not recommended for production use cases.

+You should obtain an SSL Certificate that has been validated by a certificate authority, import it into AWS Certificate Manager, and reference it when launching the AWS CloudFormation Stack.

+If you wish to continue with the self-signed certificate (for development purposes), you should be able to proceed past the browser warning page.
+With Chrome, you will see a "Your connection is not private" error message (NET::ERR_CERT_AUTHORITY_INVALID), but by clicking on "Advanced," you should then see a link to proceed.

 ### Deploy this Solution: